matthew-s-nelson/chess/notes.md

 Add code to serverFacade to call websockets.

 ServerFacade  should accept parameter ServerMessageObserver when initialized.
 It should pass it on to WebSocketCommunicator.

+Make a gson class that deserializes based on type of command.

+Start: Set up websockt for server, then for client (pull code out of slides).
+Then, work through each command (make moves is hardest, so do that last).
+In make move, and resign, update status in gameData. leave game is easiest.

+Pass in position, and pass in matrix of booleans which are all the positions that are highlighted.